Meet a traditional community full of ancient agricultural terraces and ruins

-NO SHOWS & CANCELLATIONS: If you cancel before 6:00 pm (Lima time) 2 days prior to the tour, a 10% administration fee will apply (+ the card fee).
+NO SHOWS & CANCELLATIONS: If you cancel before 6:00 pm (Lima time) 2 days prior to the tour or earlier, a 10% administration fee will apply (+ the card fee).
 After this time there is a 100% no show or cancellation fee.

 I cannot find my accommodation listed in the operator pick up locations as I make my booking.
 What can I select?

 This operator only offers pick-ups from the hotel and hostel accommodation listed, this covers over 90% of the accommodation providers in the area.
 They do not provide pick-ups or drop-offs at private residences, Airbnbs, bus terminals etc. If you cannot find your hotel on the list, please select an alternative pick up location close by and be ready for pick-up at the time shown on your booking confirmation.